mendix/docs/content/en/docs/appstore/modules/oidc.md

 * For Azure AD, the default access token parsing microflow is `OIDC.Default_Azure_TokenProcessing_CustomATP`.

 To confirm that the authorization is working, get an access token from your Azure AD IdP and pass it to the API Endpoint using the authorization header.
-You can use Postman or any client application.

 #### 8.2.4 Parsing Access Tokens Using a Custom Microflow